HBA1c

 - Normal: < 42 mmol/mol

-- Diabetes diagnostic: ≥ 48 mmol/mol (confirmed on two separate occasions)
+- Diabetes diagnostic: ≥ 48 mmol/mol (confirm on a second sample if asymptomatic)

-- Good diabetic control: target usually < 53 mmol/mol (individualised)
+- Good diabetic control: target often around 48-53 mmol/mol (individualised)

 Primary Care Approach